konstantinullrich/crypton/README.md

 ## Features
 #### RSA
-- Generate random a RSAKeypair
+- Generate a random RSAKeypair
-- Sign messages
+- Sign Strings
 - Validate Signatures
-- Encrypt and Decrypt messages
+- Encrypt and Decrypt Strings

 #### EC
-- Generate random a ECKeypair
+- Generate a random ECKeypair
-- Sign messages
+- Sign Strings
 - Validate Signatures

 ## See more
 To see more take a look at the examples

+## Contact
+If you want a specific Feature implemented feel free to create a Pull Request on the [Crypton GitHub](https://github.com/konstantinullrich/crypton) or tweet at me [@konstiullrich](https://twitter.com/konstiullrich) (You can also tweet at me just to say "hi")